mohammadalipour/testCascade/README.md

 ## Overview

-TestCascade is an End-to-End (E2E) testing suite designed to ensure the proper functioning of the [Your Project Name] application.
-These tests cover various user interactions and workflows to validate the application's behavior in real-world scenarios.
+TestCascade is an End-to-End (E2E) testing

 ## Installation